ihsaan-ullah/meta-album/DataFormat/README.md

 <br>

 It is recommended to use the above mentioned column names but ofcourse you can use different names.
 Change the names of cloumns in `info.json` file to adjust it according to your dataset.
-The Preliminary report generator and other related scripts will be updated to give you the freedom of keeping your own column names.
+The Factsheeet generator and other related scripts will be updated to give you the freedom of keeping your own column names.

 <br>
 <br>

 ### Examples of insects dataset is given below:
-***With sub images folder***
 ```
 insects/
 ├── labels.csv